How a Few Yellow Dots Burned the Intercept's NSA Leaker

 Re: (Score:2)

+You know those subtle clues that let you know you're actually living in the Matrix?
+Like the same cat walking by twice in a row?

+This is one of those -- except it's not a clue that we're living in The Matrix -- it's a clue that we're living in Idiocracy.
+Pass the Brawndo.

 Trusting The Intercept?
-(Score:4, Interesting)
+(Score:5, Interesting)

 While not everybody knows about the yellow dots, almost everybody involved with infosec does.
 How can The Intercept can be trusted to hold or publish any leakers' information securely?